Keio Flying Squadron 2: Development

 As part of a marketing campaign for the game, fans could apply to win goodies (including a colored paper with an autograph signed by Miho Kanno, cels used in the game's cutscenes, a 30-minute promotional video, and a telephone card) by answering a questionnaire postcard and entering their gift's number before May 31, June 30, July 31, or August 31, 1996.
 Others could apply to win goodies (including a copy of the game's script signed by Kanno, a voice actor message board, a stamp poster set and a sweatshirt) by entering the number and attaching an application form before November 27, 1996.
 Merchandise such as T-shirts and sweatshirts with Rami's face was also being planned by JVC at the time.

 The game contains a debug mode, which can be accessed by entering a cheat code on the start/options screen.

 Release

-Keio Flying Squadron 2 was released on May 17, 1996, for the Sega Saturn in Japan, and in Europe and Australia in September later that year.
-It was originally set for release in March of that year, and was considered for a North American release.
+Keio Flying Squadron 2 was released for the Sega Saturn in Japan on May 17, 1996, and in Europe and Australia in September later that year.
+(Note: Attributed to multiple references:) It was originally set for release in March of that year, and was considered for a North American release.

 was a "not for resale" Sega Saturn disc only available in Japan in 1996.
 The disc contains higher quality versions of both the opening and ending FMV cutscenes of the first game, two cutscenes related to the second game, demo levels from the second game, a sound test including voice clips for Rami, Spot, Dr. Pon and Himiko, a showcase of the aforementioned scrapped Martial Arts Tournament participants, and an art gallery available both in-game and separately, being accessible on the CD via a personal computer.

+Manga

+Prior to the game's Japanese release, was serialized in the magazine Virtual Idol Re☆Co☆Mix in volumes 2-5, running between January 8, 1996 and May 5, 1997.
+The manga was written by Tatsuya Mitamori.
+Set after the first two games, it follows Rami's adventures during her time at junior high school.